 In accordance with the institution's objectives, Sandra Academy will make every effort to resolve student grievances.
 The school maintains an open-door policy in regard to grievances.
 All students have the right to voice concerns and expect appropriate corrective action to any issue that may be interfering with the educational process, or to receive an explanation of why the issue is not applicable.
 A student wishing to express a grievance should submit a written grievance to the School Director or designee.
 The information will be reviewed by the Director and a response will be sent in writing to the student.
 Every attempt will be made to respond within 15 days of receiving the grievance.
 The initial response may not provide for final resolution of the matter but will notify the student of continued investigation and actions being taken.
 In the case of continued investigation, the student will receive a response after the investigation has been completed.
 Every attempt will be made to issue the final response within 60 days of receipt.
-Students should try to resolve the problem through the School's Grievance Policy, however if the student is unsatisfied at the conclusion of this process, a grievance may be filed with the school's accrediting agency or other oversight agencies.
+Students should try to resolve the problem through the School's Grievance Policy, however if the student is unsatisfied at the conclusion of this process, a grievance may be filed with the School's accrediting agency or other oversight agencies.
 A record of grievances and procedures used to resolve issues will be maintained for the purpose of institutional improvement.
-Sandra L. Clark is the Executive Director, Institutional Director at 907 Main Street New Tazewell, TN 37825, 423-626-7877 and at 5250 W Andrew Johnson Hwy Morristown, Tn 37814 and is to receive all complaints.
-If a complaint is not resolved at the institutional level, the student may forward the complaint to the Tennessee Higher Educational Commission, Suite 1900 404 James Robertson Parkway Nashville, TN 37243-0830, 615-741-5293.
+Sandra L. Clark is the Executive Director, Institutional Director at 907 Main Street New Tazewell, TN 37825 Telephone (423)626-7877 and is to receive all complaints.
+If a complaint is not resolved at the institutional level, the student may forward the complaint to the Tennessee Higher Educational Commission, Suite 1900 404 James Robertson Parkway Nashville, TN 37243-0830 Telephone: 615-741-5293.
 The link is also found on sandraacademy.edu and www.tn.gov/thec/.

-Any person claiming damage or loss because of any act or practice by this institution, may file a violation of the Title 49, Chapter 7, Part 20 with THEC Division of Postsecondary State Authorization.
+Any person claiming damage or loss as a result of any act or practice by this institution that may be a violation of the Title 49, Chapter 7, Part 20 or Rule Chapter 1540-01-02 may file a complaint with the Tennessee Higher Education Commission, Division of Postsecondary State Authorization after exhausting the grievance process at the institution.